-To help reduce the likelihood of behavioural issues related to social, emotional or mental health (SEMH), the Trust aims to create a safe and calm environment in which positive mental health and wellbeing are promoted and students are taught to be resilient.
+To help reduce the likelihood of behavioural issues related to social, emotional or mental health (SEMH), the Trust aims to create a safe and calm environment in which positive mental health and wellbeing are promoted and pupils are taught to be resilient.
 The Trust aims to promote resilience as part of a whole-school approach using the following methods:

-- Culture, ethos and environment the health and wellbeing of students and staff is promoted through the informal curriculum, including leadership practice, policies, values and attitudes, alongside the social and physical environment - Teaching the curriculum is used to develop students' knowledge about health and wellbeing - Community engagement the schools/academies in the Trust proactively engage with parents/carers, outside agencies and the wider community to promote consistent support for students' health and wellbeing.
+- Culture, ethos and environment the health and wellbeing of pupils and staff is promoted through the informal curriculum, including leadership practice, policies, values and attitudes, alongside the social and physical environment - Teaching the curriculum is used to develop pupils' knowledge about health and wellbeing - Community engagement the schools/academies in the Trust proactively engage with parents/carers, outside agencies and the wider community to promote consistent support for pupils' health and wellbeing.

-Where vulnerable students or groups are identified, provision will be made to support and promote their positive mental health.
-The Trust's Student Mental Health and Wellbeing Policy and Special Educational Needs and Disability (SEND) Policy outline the specific procedures that will be used to assess these students for any SEMH-related difficulties that could affect their behaviour.
+Where vulnerable pupils or groups are identified, provision will be made to support and promote their positive mental health.
+The Trust's Student Mental Health and Wellbeing Policy and Special Educational Needs and Disability (SEND) Policy outline the specific procedures that will be used to assess these pupils for any SEMH-related difficulties that could affect their behaviour.

-1. Legal framework
+1. Legal Framework

 - 1.1.
-This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following: - Education Act 1996 - Education Act 2002 - Equality Act 2010 - Education and Inspections Act 2006 - Health Act 2006 - Voyeurism (Offences) Act 2019 - The School Information (England) Regulations 2008 - Education (Independent School Standards) Regulations 2014 - DfE (2016) 'Behaviour and Discipline in School' - DfE (2021) 'Keeping Children Safe in Education' - DfE (2021) 'Sexual violence and sexual harassment between children in schools and colleges' - DfE (2018) 'Mental health and behaviour in schools' - DfE (2015) 'Special educational needs and disability code of practice: 0-25 years' - DfE (2013) 'Use of reasonable force' - DfE (2018) 'Searching, screening and confiscation' - HM Government (2019) 'Reducing the Need for Restraint and Restrictive Intervention' - 1.2.
-This policy operates in conjunction with the following policies: - Child Protection and Safeguarding Policy (Trust-wide policy) - Student Mental Health and Wellbeing Policy (Trust-wide policy) - Complaints Procedure and Policy (Trust-wide policy) - Special Educational Needs and Disability (SEND) Policy (Trust-wide policy) - Exclusion Policy (Trust-wide policy) - Positive Handling Policy (where applicable) - Peer-on-Peer Abuse Policy (Trust-wide policy)
+This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following: - Education Act 1996 - Education Act 2002 - Equality Act 2010 - Education and Inspections Act 2006 - Health Act 2006 - Voyeurism (Offences) Act 2019 - The School Information (England) Regulations 2008 - Education (Independent School Standards) Regulations 2014 - DfE (2022) 'Behaviour and Discipline in School' - DfE (2022) 'Keeping Children Safe in Education' - DfE (2018) 'Mental health and behaviour in schools' - DfE (2015) 'Special educational needs and disability code of practice: 0-25 years' - DfE (2013) 'Use of reasonable force' - DfE (2022) 'Searching, screening and confiscation' - HM Government (2019) 'Reducing the Need for Restraint and Restrictive Intervention' - Ash Guidance for Schools (2022) - Police and Criminal Evidence Act 1984 (PACE) Code A and Police and Criminal Evidence Act 1984 (PACE) Code C. - 1.2.
+This policy operates in conjunction with the following policies: